rickyfili10/mojito/README.md

 The authors take NO responsibility and liability for how you use any of the tools/source code/any files provided.
 The authors and anyone affiliated with will not be liable for any losses and/or damages in connection or other type of damages with use of ANY Tools provided with Mojito.
 DO NOT use Mojito if you don't have the permission to do that. <br>

 ## USE IT AT YOUR OWN RISK. 🫵
+# REQUIREMENTS 📃
+  - Wavseshare 1.44 inch lcd HAT display 📱
+  - Raspberry pi 0 w/wh 💻
+  - 32 GB sd card (You need much less, but you might need 32 GB in the future for other projects!) 📀
 # HOW TO SETUP AND INSTALL MOJITO? 🔧
 1. Flash and setup kali linux for raspberry pi 0 wh 💿
 2. Clone Mojito repostory (git clone https://github.com/rickyfili10/mojito.git) ⬇️